Aghaboy, County Cavan: History

-In the 1609 Plantation of Ulster, Aghaboy formed part of the mountain of Cuilcagh which were granted to John Sandford of Castle Doe, Co.
-Donegal (the father-in-law of Thomas Guyllym of Ballyconnell) by letters patent dated 7 July 1613 (Pat.
+In the 1609 Plantation of Ulster, Aghaboy formed part of the mountain of Cuilcagh which were granted to John Sandford of Castle Doe, County Donegal (the father-in-law of Thomas Guyllym of Ballyconnell) by letters patent dated 7 July 1613 (Pat.
 11 James I – LXXI – 38, ‘Quilkagh’).
 It was later sold by Sandford to his wife's uncle Toby Caulfeild, 1st Baron Caulfeild, Master of the Ordnance and Caulfield had the sale confirmed by letters patent of 12 July 1620 (Pat.
 19 James I. XI.
 45 ‘‘Quilkagh’’).

 The 1652 Commonwealth Survey spells the name as Aghaboyceanan (Irish derived place name, Achadh Buí Ceanan, meaning ‘The Baldfaced Yellow Field’) and lists the proprietor as Mr Thomas Worshipp and the tenants as Tiernan McHugh & others.

 A deed by Thomas Enery dated 29 Jan 1735 includes the lands of Aughaboy.

 A deed dated 13 December 1774 by John Enery spells the townland as Aughaboy.

 The 1790 Cavan Carvaghs List spells the name as-Aghaboy.

 The 1821 Census of Ireland spells the name as Aughaboy and states- containing 24 acres of arable land & limestone rock & also 200 acres of black mountain.

 The Tithe Applotment Books 1834 spell the name as Aghaboy.

 The Aghaboy Valuation Office Field books are available for 1838.

 Griffith's Valuation lists twenty-two landholders in the townland.

 The landlord of Aghaboy in the 19th century was the Hassard Estate.

 Aghaboy folklore is found in the 1938 Dúchas folklore collection.